-DelMar has developed and patented certain intellectual property related to quality controls that are used in the release of VAL-083 for our clinical trials in the United States.
+We have developed and patented certain intellectual property related to quality controls that are used in the release of VAL-083 for our clinical studies in the United States.
 This intellectual property is also required for product release under CFDA guidelines and we have granted access to our intellectual property for this purpose.